"This is embarrassing" - Trending Afua Asantewaa Dubai performance gets Ghanaians talking

-Ghana’s sing-a-thon attempter Afua Asantewaa is trending on social media once again follwing her tagged below-standard performance in Dubai.
+Ghana’s sing-a-thon attempter Afua Asantewaa is trending on social media once again following her tagged below-standard performance in Dubai.

 In a trending video that has caused a massive stir online, Afua Asantewaa completely disappointed her fans and loved ones with her poor performance.